Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode-level ATO data for financial year 2022 shows Randwick - South's median income among taxpayers was $69,884, with an average of $113,357.
-This places it in the top percentile nationally, compared to Greater Sydney's median of $56,994 and average of $80,856.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Randwick - South's median income among taxpayers is $69,884, with an average of $113,357.
+Nationally, these figures place the area in the top percentile.
+In comparison, Greater Sydney's median income is $56,994 and average is $80,856.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Randwick - South would be approximately $78,696 (median) and $127,651 (average) as of September 2025.
 Census data reveals household, family, and personal incomes in Randwick - South rank highly nationally, between the 90th and 94th percentiles.
-The earnings profile shows that 29.6% of residents (4,011 people) fall into the $1,500-$2,999 weekly income bracket, reflecting patterns seen in the surrounding region where 30.9% similarly occupy this range.
-The area exhibits considerable affluence with 41.8% earning over $3,000 per week.
+The earnings profile shows that 29.6% of residents (4,011 people) earn between $1,500 and $2,999 per week, reflecting patterns seen in the surrounding region where 30.9% occupy this range.
+The area demonstrates affluence with 41.8% earning over $3,000 per week, supporting premium retail and service offerings.
 High housing costs consume 19.4% of income, but strong earnings place disposable income at the 85th percentile nationally.
-Randwick - South's SEIFA income ranking places it in the 9th decile.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income